 On thing you must know about anchoring in Taha Uku is that the Aranui supply ship arrives on Mondays.
 When they come into the harbor you could be asked to move your boat.
 There are yellow painted lines on the shore on the east and west sides of the bay.
 If you are not on the north side of those then you will be asked to move outside of the bay during their visit.
 Be aware, they arrive pretty early in the morning.
 They will bang on your boat until you wake up and move.

 We also found that the gas station on the wharf was “the spot” to get some of the freshest tuna around.
 And it was actually cheap.
 We paid $10 USD per kilo for it!
-Oh yes…they also have fresh French baguettes there too but you better get there, or to any store, very early if you want the fresh bread and pastries.
+Oh yes…they also have fresh French baguettes for $1 USD there too but you better get there, or to any store, very early if you want the fresh bread and pastries as they sell out by mid morning.

 From the wharf it’s about a forty-five minute walk up a pretty steep, curvy hill to reach the village of Atuona where you’ll find restaurants, groceries etc… You can rent a car once you get there.
 We did this for a few days so we could explore the island.
 Of course you probably don’t want to rent a car the entire time you are there so you do what the rest of the cruisers do, you hitchhike.
 Yes, we said, “Hitchhike”.
 It’s very safe and we found the locals actually enjoy helping out the cruisers.
 Trust us, it will likely be very hot and humid when you arrive so even those who love to hike find a ride to be a welcome respite.
 And you just might meet some nice locals along the way.
 We know we certainly did.